Kanishk1802/MTA-Project/pages/stations/[station].md

         WHEN (100 - NTILE(100) OVER (ORDER BY Crime_Per_Capita ASC)) >= 50 THEN 'C'
         WHEN (100 - NTILE(100) OVER (ORDER BY Crime_Per_Capita ASC)) >= 25 THEN 'D'
         ELSE 'F'
-    END AS Letter_Grade  -- Assign letter grade based on the percentile FROM
+    END AS  Grade  -- Assign letter grade based on the percentile FROM
     crime_per_capita
 ORDER BY
     Safety_Grade